 Marc is listed in the 2018 and the seven years immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 He was recognized as a New York “Super Lawyer” in Intellectual Property by Super Lawyers magazine in 2017 and the seven years immediately preceding, and, for the last six years, he was named a Top 100 New York Metro "Super Lawyer" in Intellectual Property.
-Marc has been recognized as an "IP Star" in 2017 and the four years immediately preceding by Managing Intellectual Property magazine.
+Marc has been recognized as an "IP Star" in 2018 and the five years immediately preceding by Managing Intellectual Property magazine.
 In 2017, he was recognized by Who's Who Legal for Franchising.
 Marc was named a 2018 Legal Eagle by Franchise Times.
 He was also recommended by Legal 500 US in 2015, 2016, 2017 and 2018 for Copyright.
 In 2013, Marc received the Lexology Client Choice Guide - International 2013 Award and is the sole winner in the Intellectual Property: Copyright category for New York.
 He was also listed in the 2012 and the four years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for Intellectual Property: Trademark & Copyright.
 Chambers noted that Marc has "tremendous business savvy and is tenacious in his work ethic," according to his clients (2012).

 The International Trademark Association (INTA) honored Marc with the Volunteer Service Award (VSA) in the Advancement of Committee or Subcommittee Objectives category.
 The VSAs recognized Marc in 2015 for providing exemplary volunteer service to INTA.
 As a member of INTA’s Alternative Dispute Resolution Committee’s Neutral Standards & Measurement Subcommittee, Marc made a tremendous impact by volunteering both his time and expertise to support the Association’s goals and objectives.
 Marc is a recipient of the 2015 Commitment to Justice Award presented by Her Justice recognizing his pro bono work in representing a client who sought help in terminating her arranged marriage.
 Through skillful negotiation, without any court intervention, Marc secured for the client a divorce on terms very favorable to her and to her children.
 He is a recipient of the Kilpatrick Townsend 2014 Pro Bono Justice Award.
 Marc is also a recipient of the 2015 Cardozo Law School Alumni of the Year Award recognizing Marc's leadership and dedication to Cardozo Alums and students.